 Link Building Techniques & Tips

-Ever since I arrived here at Bronco (Britain’s brightest search engine marketing company – sign up today!) it’s been bugging the hell out of me that this post on Dave’s blog ranks for ‘link building’.
+Ever since I arrived here at Bronco (Britain’s brightest search engine marketing company – sign up today!) it’s been bugging the hell out of me that a post (now deleted) on Dave’s blog ranks for ‘link building’.
 Not that it’s atrocious or anything, but it’s titled as “top 20 tips” and stops after 4 and for that reason alone it itches like a phantom limb.
 And despite that it has attracted 60 comments, lots of whom look like they were hoping to get a link out of it.
 If I wasn’t balding, I’d be tearing out my hair.

 Anyway, because the world is just crying out for yet another link building guide, here’s my own updated take so it’s off my chest and I can go make a cuppa in peace.